 Hiking, camping, boating, and fishing are all likely to occupy his free time when he’s not working on a new book.
 Some of his favorite spots in the world are the Beartooth Mountains of Montana, which is the setting of Those Who Wish Me Dead and Rise the Dark; the flowages of the Northwoods in Wisconsin, St. Petersburg, FL, where he lived for 8 years, and the Maine midcoast, where lives part-time.

 Michael and his wife, Christine, divide their time between Bloomington and Camden, Maine with a cranky cat named Marlowe, an emotionally disturbed cat named John Pryor (named after the gravestone on which he was found as an abandoned kitten), and a dog of unknown heritage named Lola.

-Research has always been a driving passion of Michael’s approach, leading him from big-cat rescues with the Exotic Feline Rescue Center to wilderness survival schools and caving trips.
-His can be followed via his blog, Twitter (@mjkoryta), his Facebook page, and his Hachette Book Group author page.
+Research has always been a driving passion for Michael, leading him from big-cat rescues with the Exotic Feline Rescue Center to wilderness survival schools and caving trips.